D0nni387/The-Quiz-Hub/README.md

 2. As a user i want to be able to choose what questions i'm given
 3. As a user i want to be able to select how hard the questions are so my kids could play it
 4. As a user i want to be challenged!
-5. As a user i want to be able to be questioned on all subjects at once.
+5. As a user i want to come back and know i'm getting new questions not the same quiz over and over.

 ### Designer goals

+1. Create a simple but engaging quiz game
+2. Minimise continued maintanence with externally sourced quiz questions
+3. Be engaging enough to hold peoples attention to users coming back to the site after first use.

 ### Design Choices